 Reviewing documents, and creating facts from those documents, is central to CaseFleet.
 In a complex case, this process may involve thousands, or tens of thousands of documents, oftentimes being reviewed by a team of users.
-The following best practices will ensure your review process runs as smooth as possible when collaborating on document review.
+The following best practices will ensure your review process runs as smoothly as possible when collaborating on document review:

 CaseFleet lets you designate a single reviewer for each source document you upload in a case.
 This ensures clarity around who is responsible for reviewing and creating facts from each and every document.